BoltsFramework/Bolts-Android/README.md

 });
 ```

-Tasks are strongly-typed using Java Generics, so getting the syntax right can be a little tricky at first.
+`Task`s are strongly-typed using Java Generics, so getting the syntax right can be a little tricky at first.
 Let's look closer at the types involved with an example.

 ```java
 /**